 Before operating the machine, make sure that any possible dangerous condition has been properly removed.
-Before starting machine, always check that all controls are in the neutral position and the safety lever is in the LOCK position.
+Before starting machine, check that steering and attachment controls are in the neutral position and the safety lever is in the LOCK position.
 Immediately report any malfunction of parts or systems to the maintenance managers for proper action.